CentreForDigitalHumanities/I-analyzer/README.md

 5. Go to `/backend`.
 See instructions below for Python package installation and dependency management.
 6. Set up your configuration file. `default_config.py` contains some reasonable defaults.
 Set the location of the source files of your corpora (which are now available in a separate repository, ianalyzer-corpora).
 7. Make sure that the source files for your corpora are available, and then create an ElasticSearch index from them by running, e.g., `flask es -c dutchannualreports -s 1785-01-01 -e 2010-12-31`, for indexing the Dutch Annual Reports corpus starting in 1785 and ending in 2010.
 Defaults to CORPUS set in config, and the specified minimum and maximum dates otherwise.
 8. If not already installed, install MySQL.
 Create a MySQL database through logging into MySQL through the shell.
+Create a user that has all permissions.
+You need to set up in config.py the database user and password (SQLALCHEMY_DATABASE_URI='mysql://username:password@localhost:3306/databasename').
 9. Set up the database and migrations by running `flask db upgrade`.
 10. Initialize the admin and corpus roles in the MySQL database and create a superuser with all these roles by running `flask admin -n adminname`, providing an administrator name.
 You will be prompted for a password, and to repeat the password.
 11. Run `flask run` to create an instance of the Flask server at `127.0.0.1:5000`.